I don't like my metamour :(

 Hi everyone,

 I've been in a relationship with Bob for 6 months now.
 It is NRE central, but both of us honestly believe that long long term is on the cards for us.
-We are disgustingly happy with each other, and compliment each other in an amazing variety of ways.
-If I believed in such things, I would consider him my "soulmate", and I know without a doubt that he feels the same (I really only include this to try and indicate that despite the problems below, leaving him is not an option I am willing to consider at this point).
+We are disgustingly happy with each other, and complement each other in an amazing variety of ways.
+If I believed in such things, I would consider him my "soulmate," and I know without a doubt that he feels the same.
+I include this to try and indicate that despite the problems below, leaving him is not an option I am willing to consider at this point.

 Bob is married to Anne, and has been for more than a decade.
 They have teenage children, and are also very happy together.
-They have been poly for a few years, and while she hasn't had much luck with finding serious other relationships for herself she has dates and play partners.
-Bob and mine's relationship is not of a "secondary" nature despite this - neither of us believe in heirarchical poly, and sure, his kids and family come first but only in case of emergency and he has plenty of time with all of us.
-Anne consistantly claims that she is happy for me to be in his life.
+They have been poly for a few years, and while she hasn't had much luck with finding serious other relationships for herself, she has dates and play partners.
+Bob's and my relationship is not of a "secondary" nature, despite this.
+Neither of us believe in hierarchical poly.
+Sure, his kids and family come first, but only in case of emergency, and he has plenty of time with all of us.
+Anne consistently claims that she is happy for me to be in his life.

-The problem: me and Anne do not get along.
+The problem: Anne and I do not get along.
 At all.
-We don't openly argue or anything of the sort, but we have nothing in common, nothing to talk about, and when we do, I feel as if I am making 99% of the effort and she is treating me like I'm stupid or like a child.
-She is a fair bit older (16 years) and seems to act as if because I have never had kids/built a house/am generally younger my opinions hold no value.
+We don't openly argue, or anything of the sort, but we have nothing in common, nothing to talk about, and when we do, I feel as if I am making 99% of the effort and she is treating me like I'm stupid or like a child.
+She is a fair bit older (16 years) and seems to act as if because I have never had kids/built a house/am generally younger, my opinions hold no value.

-Until the last week or so me and Bob had been discussing the possibility of building a giant communal house with each of us having our own space in a few years.
-Sure, it's early to be talking about this stuff, but our relationship has become very intense in a short period of time, and mono people move in early all the time so why shouldn't we talk about it hey? :) I had always had hopes that this would work out but lately I am becoming concerned that me and Anne will never be comfortable even in adjoining but separate houses.
+Until the last week or so, Bob and I had been discussing the possibility of building a giant communal house with each of us having our own space in a few years.
+Sure, it's early to be talking about this stuff, but our relationship has become very intense in a short period of time, and mono people move in early all the time, so why shouldn't we talk about it, hey? :) I had always had hopes that this would work out, but lately I am becoming concerned that Anne and I would never be comfortable, even in adjoining but separate houses.

 So, questions: how have others managed strained metamour relationships?